 5. The submittal of a proposal/quotation certifies your organization’s compliance with the requirements specified in form JPL 2892, “Certifications” found in the above-referenced “Subcontract Forms Set.”

-6. shall disclose any pending claims against it (legal or otherwise) that may impact JPL’s determination of responsibility under FAR Part 9.
+6. The Offeror certifies to the best of its knowledge that it does not have any pending material claims against it (legal or otherwise) that may impact JPL’s determination of responsibility under FAR Part 9.
+The Offeror will disclose any material claims that may impact JPL’s determination of responsibility under FAR part 9 if the Offeror becomes aware of them.
+The Offeror’s reasonable assessment will be based upon Offeror’s ability to meet the General Standards outlined in FAR 9.104-1.
 The disclosure shall state the basis of the claim, party asserting the claim and date of filing (or date the claim arose), court of jurisdiction (if applicable), proposer’s point of contact to discuss the claim with JPL, and a brief summary of the nature and basis of the claim.
+The Offeror is not obligated to disclose claims or the substance of claims where the Offeror is under an obligation not to disclose the matter.

-This disclosure shall include, but is not limited to the following:
+This disclosure includes, but is not limited to the following:

 Filed or pending lawsuits, demand letters, or administrative actions